Self-doubt after narcissistic abuse.

 “That wasn’t my fault.”
 It was totally their fault, but remember, they can not be accountable.

 “If you loved me, you would.”
-The classic guilt trip to break down our beliefs and boundaries, so we lose who we are, all to please them.
+The classic guilt trip breaks down our beliefs and boundaries, so we lose who we are, all to please them.

 “They’re only a friend.
 You’re imagining things again.”
-No, actually you don’t imagine, your instinct is telling you something if you end the relationship, they are spotted with, or they’ll have moved in with that friend you asked them about, soon afterwards.
-Let them keep them, if someone treats you like a choice, leave because you have a choice, it’s not easy, but it’s worth it, use they moving on as your get out of jail free card.
+No, actually, you don’t imagine, your instinct is telling you something if you end the relationship, they are spotted with, or they’ll have moved in with that friend you asked them about, soon afterwards.
+Let them keep them.
+If someone treats you like a choice, leave because you have a choice, it’s not easy, but it’s worth it.
+Use them moving on as your get out of jail free card.

 “I’d never hurt you.”
 Nope, they’ll just steal your mind, heart and health, possibly your home and children, then walk into the sunset with someone new, but to the narcissist, it’ll be all your fault.

 “Why do you have to spoil everything.”You didn’t actually cause a problem, and they probably did something to get a reaction from you.
 Most likely, they were not getting the attention they believe they deserve, especially someone else’s special occasion.
 Hence, they sulk or tantrum, then as soon as you react, they’ll be happy again and blame it all on you.

 “You make everything so difficult” oh, the irony of this one, just like “Why do you have to spoil everything.”
 Making things difficult, that’s usually when we’ve worked out what they are, the games that they play, and we’re no longer reacting how they want us to, we’ve stopped playing their games, we are only responding, and now they are struggling to get the attention they believe they deserve from us.

 “That’s just like you.”
 When you’ve found your boundaries, and you’re sticking to them.